Hi Kids & Parents!

 Members will participate in fun projects and learn through hands on experiences designed to increase knowledge, track their progress and give them a sense of accomplishment and good self-esteem.

-Our city-based club is unique as we don’t offer the traditional beef & horse projects that many are familiar with, but instead offer a wide range of life-skills projects (based on interest/enrollment) which have included but not limited to: Automotives, Video Game Development, Archery/Outdoor Pursuits, Sewing, Urban Agriculture, Photography, Small Animal (Rabbits) D & D Gaming, Exploring 4-H, and Foods.
+Our city-based club is unique as we don’t offer the traditional beef, horse, and other livestock projects that many are familiar with, but instead offer a wide range of life-skills projects, based on interest & youth enrollment.

 Members will meet at least once a month in a group setting with leaders to practice and master the materials.